 No – a deposit will secure your place on our waiting list and will allow us to start the assessment and matching process.
 The remaining contribution is divided into two instalments: the first due once we have jointly decided on the dog matched for your family and they go into their advanced level training.
 The second instalment is due on or before the Transition Day, when your dog comes home with you.

-We do our best to work with families all over the UK and have two trainers who are based in Yorkshire and East Sussex covering the north and south.
+We do our best to work with families all over the UK and have trainers who are based in London, Kent, Sussex, Yorkshire and Portsmouth.
 For all programmes other than the bespoke training programme you will be required to travel to one of those locations to attend your Introduction and Play-date; Handler Training Day, Transition Day and for any follow-up training sessions.
 Handler training to include community access preparation is done over two days and it may be that you need to consider staying overnight locally.
 We do not recommend children attend the Parent Handler training sessions and therefore you will need to consider child care options to attend training.

-For the bespoke training programme you will be required to travel for a skills assessment and to bring and collect your dog from residential training either in Yorkshire or Sussex.
+For the bespoke training programme you will be required to travel for a skills assessment and to bring and collect your dog from residential training.

 The ADI (Assistance Dogs International) have long been the accrediting body for assistance dog training organisations.
 With the changes and developments in the assistance dog sector in the last 10 years, there is a need to reform accrediting standards, not just in the UK but standardised throughout Europe.
 The CEN/TC 452 Assistance Dog & Guide Dog Teams Standards and Instructors Competences are currently being developed.
 The scope of CEN/TC 452 is to develop European standard(s) in the field of assistance dogs, users and training staff.
 Committees of experts in this sector have been formulated in each European country, who will be responsible for advising and developing the new standards.
 Autism Life Dogs is a member of the committee providing the UK input and we will be following these new standards as they are being developed.